EnCiv/undebate-ssp/README.md

     'Join': require('./../../node_modules/civil-server/dist/components/web-components/join')
 }
 ```
+The home component is part of the template, that you can modify or replace as you see fit.
+The join component is inherited from the civil-server repo itself.
+You can, create a new join component to replace it.

 The Home page is composed of two parts, a document in the Mongo database, and a React component.
-The React component in app/web-components/home.jsx that looks like this:
+The React component in __app/web-components/home.jsx__ that looks like this:
 ```
 'use strict';